 - Geo-Location Information, some devices allow applications to access real-time location based information (for example GPS).
 Our applications may collect such information from your device at any time while you download or use our services.
 We may use this information to optimize your experience

 Special categories of data

-UAB Alternative Payments does not collect or process any special categories of personal data.
+Alternative Payments does not collect or process any special categories of personal data.

 Personal data we may collect from third parties